DETAILED ACTION

 obtain an analysis result for a target medical image using an artificial intelligence analysis model; (additional element – insignificant extra-solution activity, namely, mere data-gathering)

-determine at least one radiology report paired with the at least one similar image as a reference report; and (abstract idea – mental process)
+determine at least one radiology report paired with the at least one similar image as a reference report; (abstract idea – mental process)

-generate a radiology report for the target medical image based on the analysis result, using the reference report as a guideline (abstract idea – mental process because a person can create a report based on a reference mentally or with pen and paper).
+generate a radiology report for the target medical image based on the analysis result, using the reference report as a guideline (abstract idea – mental process because a person can create a report based on a reference mentally or with pen and paper);

 2. The system of claim 1, wherein the processor is configured to: